 If you think 5-year or 10-year are not long enough time horizons to compare the two indices, the longer history also tells the same story.
 According to data from MarketWatch, the S&P 500 returned 7.8% annually between 1928 and 1974, compared to 7.3% for the Total Stock Market index.
 Between 1928 and 2018, the S&P 500 has compounded at 9.7% compared to the TSMI’s 9.5%.
 Pretty close.

 The Sharpe ratio, which reflects the risk-adjusted returns – is also nearly identical for the two indices.
 The Total Stock Market index gives you a small exposure to mid-cap, small-cap, and micro-cap stocks.
-But in terms of risk-adjusted returns over the long-term, it’s not significantly better than the S&P 500 index.
+But in terms of risk-adjusted returns over the long ter, it’s not significantly better than the S&P 500 index.

-If you want a truly diversified portfolio and you have the risk appetite to invest in mid-cap and small-cap stocks, you can better capture the total stock market by investing in a few index funds/ETFs that separately represent different market segments.
+If you want a truly diversified portfolio and you have the risk appetite to invest in mid-cap and small-cap stocks, you can better capture the total stock market index fund by investing in a few index funds/ETFs that separately represent different market segments.

 For instance, you can invest in the S&P 500 for large-cap exposure, an S&P Midcap 400 fund for mid-cap exposure, and a Russell 2000 fund for small-cap exposure.
 Depending on your risk appetite, you can have a greater exposure to any of the three segments.